debruine/credit/README.md

-# Basic ShinyDashboard Template
+# Author Credit

-A starting template to make apps with shinydashboard.
+Make authorship lists with ORCiD and CRediT